ishacusp/PUI2017_ic1018/HW4_ic1018/CitibikeReview_ic1018.md

 d) Additonal Comments
 Overall, hypothesis testing look fine.
 He can perhaps join multiple months data to have a bigger dataset to address the 'Idea', instead of sorely relying on one particular month data.

+# FBB i think you are wrong on the null formulation (if i get the idea right). otherwise good